ruivieira/white-rabbit/README.md

 - **Normalised Embeddings**: Generated embeddings are unit vectors (normalised to length 1)
 - **Token Usage Tracking**: Returns realistic token usage statistics

 Any string is accepted for the `model` argument across all endpoints.
+However, the actual model name returned in responses is determined by the `WR_MODEL` environment variable (or the default `Qwen/Qwen2.5-1.5B-Instruct` if not set), regardless of what the client requests.

 ## Docker